 Over the next several weeks, the irregular eye movements continued (but were sporadic) as well as abnormal posturing of the head and neck.
 Several of these instances were videotaped in order to demonstrate to his doctor the specifics of what parents were seeing.
 Once presented with the videotape, his pediatrician suggested that a neurologist review the videotape and symptoms.

 Though diagnosed with nystagmus (an eye movement condition), doctors were certain that all of the irregular eye movements could not be explained with this diagnosis.
 The next several months were spent attempting to determine a final diagnosis.
 To complicate measures, at approximately five months of age, it was discovered that occasionally one side of his body appeared paralyzed.

 At six months old, he was referred to a neuro-opthomologist in hopes of getting a complete diagnosis.
 After examining Austin, the videotapes, and speaking with the parents, Austin’s doctor diagnosed him with Alternating Hemiplegia of Childhood (AHC).
-After researching the symptoms and problems associated with AHC, the parents agreed with the new diagnosis.

 Austin was prescribed Serebilium Flunarizine (a calcium channel blocker) which must be obtained through Canada as it is not FDA approved for US.
 He began taking this medication at 9 mo of age.
 This prescription appeared to have reduced the duration of the attacks down to three or four days (prior to medication the average attack was seven days) but has not affected the frequency.

 Aside from everything Austin has been through, he remains to be the happiest, most loving little boy.
 His smile can light up a room.
 His giggles are contagious.
-He is the love of our life!
+He IS the love of our life!